erbridge/supernova.pet/content/services/index.md

 ## Availability

-You can see when I have overnight sittings booked for the next few months in the calendar below.
+You can see when I'm unavailable for services in the next few months in the calendars below.

-{{< existingSittingCalendar >}}

-Note that this calendar only updates periodically and is included here as a guide only.
+Note that these calendars only update periodically and are included here as guides only.
 For up-to-date availability, please [contact me]({{< relref "/contact" >}} "Contact me").

+### Daytime services

+{{< daytimeCalendar >}}

+### Overnight services

+{{< overnightCalendar >}}

 ## Location